greghorne/gem_test/README.md

 #  THIS REPO IS PRACTICE FOR CREATING A GEM
-#  I will not be pushing the gem out to rubygems
+#  I will not be pushing this gem out to rubygems.org

+#  Experimenting by creating a gem that uses the PG gem

+gem1.rb has the code for the gem test.rb has varioius test routines